corgimaman/week1homework/README.md

 ## Description
 This is my week one homework.
 The HTML and CSS code were provided, however, it was a bit messy, as there was repetitive code.
-I went in and cleaned up the code and added comments to make it more organized.
+I went in and cleaned up the code and added comments in the html and css to make it more organized.

 There was also a broken link that I fixed.
 (Clicking on Search Engine Optimization went nowhere)